-- (a) What is the ratio of the number of pupils who wear glasses to the number of pupils who do not wear glasses? - (b) The number of pupils who do not wear glasses is 7 times the number of pupils who wear glasses. - (c) What is the ratio of the number of pupils who wear glasses to the total number of pupils? - (d) Express the number of pupils who wear glasses as a fraction of the total number of pupils in the class. - (e) Express the number of pupils who do not wear glasses as a fraction of the total number of pupils in the class. - Complete Workbook 6A, Worksheet 1 Pages 68 73
+- (a) What is the ratio of the number of pupils who wear glass - The number of pupils who do not wear glasses is 7 times the number of pupils who wear glasses. - (c) What is the ratio of the number of pupils who wear glasses to the total number of pupils? - (d) Express the number of pupils who wear glasses as a fraction of the total number of pupils in the class. - (e) Express the number of pupils who do not wear glasses as a fraction of the total number of pupils in the class. - omplete Workbook 6A, Worksheet 1 Pages 68 73